 These collaborative workshops aimed to stimulate and support the skills development of local SA artists whose visual and performance based practices explore ecological/environmental issues and incorporate the use of recycled and found materials in their processes and outcomes.

-Lead workshop artist: Francois Knoetze / Participating artists: Bob Daly, Chelsea Farquhar, Lee Gurling, Michelle Jahn, Heidi Kenyon, Mieke Kriegesvelt, Jane Macilwain, Nikki Manning, Kaspar Schmidt Munn, Emma O’Neil, Rosina Possingham, Kelly Reynolds, Cinzia Schincariol, Cynthia Schwertsik, Matt Shilcock, Jane Skeer, Kathryn Sproul, Henry Jock Walker, Laura Wills, Trevor Wren, Greta Wyatt and Emmaline Zanelli.
+Lead workshop artist: Francois Knoetze / Participating artists: Bob Daly, Chelsea Farquhar, Lee Gurling, Michelle Jahn, Heidi Kenyon, Mieke Kriegesvelt, Jane Macilwain, Nikki Manning, Kaspar Schmidt Munn, Emma O’Neil, Rosina Possingham, Cinzia Schincariol, Cynthia Schwertsik, Matt Shilcock, Jane Skeer, Henry Jock Walker, Laura Wills, Trevor Wren, Greta Wyatt and Emmaline Zanelli.

 Roaming street parades and performances took place as part of the Port Fringe Festival and in and around SMOCK, 122 Hindley st, Adelaide.
 Francois also presented a number of his locally created Mongo suits at WOMADelaide.
-An exhibition of all the suits/costumes was on display at SMOCK till the 22 April, 2018.
+An exhibition of all the suits/costumes were on display at SMOCK till the 22 April, 2018.

 Listen to the interview with Francois on Radio National here

 Read the Broadsheet interview here